chinapedia/wikipedia.abstract.en/Page/Argon.md

 Characteristics

-Argon_ice_1.jpg Argon has approximately the same solubility in water as oxygen and is 2.5 times more soluble in water than nitrogen.
+Argon has approximately the same solubility in water as oxygen and is 2.5 times more soluble in water than nitrogen.
 Argon is colorless, odorless, nonflammable and nontoxic as a solid, liquid or gas.[2]
 Argon is chemically inert under most conditions and forms no confirmed stable compounds at room temperature.

 Although argon is a noble gas, it can form some compounds under various extreme conditions.
 Argon fluorohydride (HArF), a compound of argon with fluorine and hydrogen that is stable below , has been demonstrated.[3][4]
 Although the neutral ground-state chemical compounds of argon are presently limited to HArF, argon can form clathrates with water when atoms of argon are trapped in a lattice of water molecules.[5]
 Ions, such as , and excited-state complexes, such as ArF, have been demonstrated.
 Theoretical calculation predicts several more argon compounds that should be stable[6] but have not yet been synthesized.

 History

-Isolation_of_Argon.png's method for the isolation of argon, based on an experiment of Henry Cavendish's.
+'s method for the isolation of argon, based on an experiment of Henry Cavendish's.
 The gases are contained in a test-tube (A) standing over a large quantity of weak alkali (B), and the current is conveyed in wires insulated by U-shaped glass tubes (CC) passing through the liquid and round the mouth of the test-tube.
 The inner platinum ends (DD) of the wire receive a current from a battery of five Grove cells and a Ruhmkorff coil of medium size.]] _Argon_ (Greek , neuter singular form of meaning "lazy" or "inactive"), is named in reference to its chemical inactivity.
 This chemical property of this first noble gas to be discovered impressed the namers.[7][8]
 An unreactive gas was suspected to be a component of air by Henry Cavendish in 1785.
 Argon was first isolated from air in 1894 by Lord Rayleigh and Sir William Ramsay at University College London by removing oxygen, carbon dioxide, water, and nitrogen from a sample of clean air.[9][10][11]
 They had determined that nitrogen produced from chemical compounds was 0.5% lighter than nitrogen from the atmosphere.
 The difference was slight, but it was important enough to attract their attention for many months.
 They concluded that there was another gas in the air mixed in with the nitrogen.[12]
 Argon was also encountered in 1882 through independent research of H. F. Newall and W. N. Hartley.
 Each observed new lines in the emission spectrum of air that did not match known elements.

 Until 1957, the symbol for argon was "A", but now it is "Ar".[13]